-Grant Thornton analyzed contributions to Gateway Municipalities, and noted \$994,002 of the \$5 million community investments requirement were disbursed as of September 30, 2023; however, there is no determination of compliance required by the AOD for the Scope Period of this report.
+Grant Thornton analyzed contributions to Gateway Municipalities and noted \$1,705,408 of the \$5 million community investments requirement were disbursed as of September 30, 2024; however, the AOD does not require a determination of compliance for the Scope Period of this report.
 A determination will be made in a subsequent report.